truckyand/Swar-Chives-Plot-Manager/README.md

 * `temporary_directory` - Can be a single value or a list of values.
 This is where the plotting will take place.
 If you provide a list, it will cycle through each drive one by one.
 These directories must be unique from one another.
 * [OPTIONAL]`temporary2_directory` - Can be a single value or a list of values.
 This is an optional parameter to use in case you want to use the temporary2 directory functionality of Chia plotting.
 * `destination_directory` - Can be a single value or a list of values.
 This is the final directory where the plot will be transferred once it is completed.
 If you provide a list, it will cycle through each drive one by one.
 * `size` - This refers to the k size of the plot.
-You would type in something like 32, 33, 34, 35... in here.
+You would type in something like 29, 30, 31.
 * `bitfield` - This refers to whether you want to use bitfield or not in your plotting.
 Typically, you want to keep this as true.
 * `threads` - This is the number of threads that will be assigned to the plotter.
 Only phase 1 uses more than 1 thread.
 * `buckets` - The number of buckets to use.
 The default provided by Chia is 128.